About Neural Engineering

 What is neuromodulation?

-What is deep brain stimulation (DBS)?
+What is deep brain stimulation

 What are the major research questions in the field of neural engineering?

 - Why does DBS work?
-Although the clinical effectiveness of DBS is well-established, researchers remain uncertain of exactly how DBS works.
+Although the clinical effectiveness of DBS is well established, researchers remain uncertain of exactly how DBS works.
 As a matter of basic science, this remains the biggest unanswered question.

-The Neural Engineering Lab has four separate project teams, as well as an administration and operations team that provides support to all of the project teams and the leadership team.
+The Neural Engineering Lab has four separate project teams, as well as an administration and operations team that provides support to all the project teams and the leadership team.
 The lab's primary research focus is the development of a chronically implantable closed-loop DBS system for human therapy.
 Each project team is oriented around a particular aspect of moving the current technology toward this end.